📖 BSc Zoology 1st Semester Notes PDF

 Unit III: Species Interactions

-Topics covered: Types of species interactions, Interspecific competition: Lotka-Volterra model of competition, Gause’s Principle with laboratory and field examples, Niche concept; Predation: Lotka-Volterra equations, Functional and numerical responses, predator defence mechanisms, Resource partitioning.
+Topics covered: Interspecific competition: Lotka-Volterra model, Gause’s Principle, Niche concept; Predation, predator defence mechanisms, Resource partitioning.

 Unit IV: Community

-Topics covered: Community characteristics: species richness, dominance, diversity, abundance, guilds, ecotone and edge effect; Ecological succession with examples and types.
+Topics covered: Community characteristics: species richness, dominance, diversity, edge effect; Ecological succession with examples and types.

 Unit V: Ecosystem

-Topics covered: Types of Ecosystems: Terrestrial ecosystem, vertical stratification in tropical forest; Food chain: detritus and grazing food chains, linear and Y-shaped food chains, food web; Energy flow through the ecosystem; Ecological pyramids and Ecological efficiencies; Biogeochemical cycle- nitrogen cycle.
+Topics covered: Terrestrial ecosystem; Food chain: detritus and grazing, food web; Energy flow; Ecological pyramids; Biogeochemical cycle- nitrogen cycle.

 Unit VI: Applied Ecology